Hotels And Restaurants That Survived Pandemic Face New Challenge: Staffing Shortages

 "There's nobody to do these jobs," Jarvis says, "and it's starting to get ultra-desperate."

 Jarvis is one of many who rely every year on seasonal foreign workers coming to the U.S. on H-2B visas.
-They're perennially in high demand, and this year, even with an extra 22,000 added by the Biden administration for a total of 55,000 this season, businesses say it's still not nearly enough.
+They're perennially in high demand, and even with an extra 22,000 the Biden administration has added for a total of 55,000 this season, businesses say it's not nearly enough.
 Jarvis got about one-third of what he needs.

 "It's definitely not profitable," he says.
 "It's just a really bad situation right now."

 That goes for the staff as well.
-Jason Brissett, one of the H-2B kitchen workers who arrived last month from Jamaica, was hired to run the kitchen, but is jumping in to do everything from chopping vegetables to washing dishes, and is bracing to be stretched to the max.
+Jason Brissett, one of the H-2B kitchen workers who arrived last month from Jamaica, was hired to run the kitchen, but he's jumping in to do everything — from chopping vegetables to washing dishes.

-"We can pull down maybe like 80 hours week.
+"We can pull down maybe like 80 hours [a] week.
 It's really difficult.
 You don't want to overwork.
 You still want to go home back to your family and not die on the line," he says with a laugh.
-Working the line in the heat of summer is hard in the best of times; Jarvis says he himself has landed in the ER on multiple occasions from exhaustion and dehydration.
+Working the line in the heat of summer is hard in the best of times; Jarvis says he has landed in the emergency room on multiple occasions from exhaustion and dehydration.

-"Horrendous," is how Erin Tiernan sums it up.
-She's been trying in vain for months to find help for her two stores in Oak Bluffs on Martha's Vineyard, and for her husband's hotel, The Dockside Inn.
-They're advertising as far away as Utah and West Virginia, they're subsidizing housing for employees, and they're even working with colleges to create internships, since students seem to be most interested in resume-building jobs.
+"Horrendous" is how Erin Tiernan sums it up.
+She's been trying in vain for months to find help for her two stores in Oak Bluffs on Martha's Vineyard, and for her husband's hotel, the Dockside Inn.
+Advertising as far away as Utah and West Virginia, they're subsidizing housing for employees and even working with colleges to create internships, since students seem to be most interested in resume-building jobs.
 Still, she says, the hotel — which is fully booked — remains woefully understaffed.

-"My husband is the only employee currently," Tiernan says, at a hotel that usually hires a staff of more than 10, including front desk attendants and multiple housekeepers.
+"My husband is the only employee currently," Tiernan says, of a hotel that usually hires a staff of more than 10, including front desk attendants and multiple housekeepers.

 "We have a 10-year-old who is going to get a crash course in running a register and stripping rooms," she laughs.

-Tiernan says they've done the paperwork for several J-1 student visas, as they do every season, but this year, everything is at a standstill.
+Tiernan says they've done the paperwork for several J-1 student visas, as they do every season, but everything is at a standstill this year.

 "[Job applicants] are just waiting for embassies and consulates to process their visas to see if they'll be allowed to come," she says.

-"There's a backlog, and we've got to get visas expedited and get people into the country where we need these workers," says Sen. Jean Shaheen, D-N.H.
+"There's a backlog, and we've got to get visas expedited and get people into the country where we need these workers," Sen. Jeanne Shaheen, D-N.H., says.
 "I intend to continue to push this.
-I've talked to at least three cabinet secretaries and the White House at this point, all of whom recognize the challenge and are working hard to address it."
+I've talked to at least three Cabinet secretaries and the White House at this point, all of whom recognize the challenge and are working hard to address it."

 In the meantime, the shortage of foreign guest workers is also intensifying competition for American workers, who've been slow to return to the workforce.

-"I've never seen it like this," says Olive Chase, who owns a catering company in Centerville called The Casual Gourmet.
+"I've never seen it like this," says Olive Chase, who owns a catering company in Centerville, Mass., called The Casual Gourmet.
 "You cannot get a cook for love or money."
 As she heads into high season for weddings, Chase says she's actually turning down events because she can't staff them.

 "There so much frustration with that.
 I have lost a lot of sleep over that," she says.
 "Right at the moment when things could get really good, you have something else that's going to hold you back."

 The staffing shortages are rippling throughout the supply chain.
-Amy Guyette, co-owner of the Tavern on the Hill restaurant with a popular outdoor deck overlooking the Pioneer Valley in in Western Massachusetts, is also about to hit her busiest season, and she not only can't find help, she can't even count on getting her food orders delivered.
+Amy Guyette, co-owner of the Tavern on the Hill restaurant with a popular outdoor deck overlooking the Pioneer Valley in western Massachusetts, is also about to hit her busiest season, and she not only can't find help, she also can't even count on getting her food orders delivered.

 "When a national corporation sends you an email and says we're having to cut our routes because we don't have drivers, so we can only deliver to you [two days a week instead of] five, there's a problem," Guyette says.
 "It's everywhere.
 The distributors can't get their hands on [the food we order] because the packing companies are short, so they can't process it, and then there's nobody in the warehouse to move it."

 Business owners say they understand why many Americans may not be racing back to work.
-Some are still too anxious about contracting the virus.
-Some have decided to leave the industry for other more stable, 9 to 5 jobs.
+Some are still anxious about contracting the virus.
+Some have decided to leave the industry for other more stable, nine-to-five jobs.
 And given the extra government benefits available, some are simply content to stay home.

-That's infuriating to many business owners, like Amy Ward, who has been unable to even lure back longtime employees to her small boutique in Williamstown, Mass., in the Berkshires called The Cottage.
+That is frustrating to many business owners, such as Amy Ward, who has been unable to lure back longtime employees to her small boutique in Williamstown, Mass., in the Berkshires called The Cottage.

 "I've had so many seven-day workweeks.
 And many tears," she says.
 "I hate to say it, but people should be encouraged to get back to work.
 I don't think there should be extra incentives to stay home right now."